How to Become an Industrial Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

-If you’re already a paramedic, then you already hold the required certification credentials to qualify to become an industrial paramedic.
+If you already hold a paramedic or EMT license, then you already hold the credentials required to become an industrial paramedic.

-Additional degrees or certification are rarely needed. however, some on-the-job training may be necessary to familiarize with the industrial setting.
+Additional degrees or certifications are rarely needed. however, some on-the-job training may be necessary in order to become familiarized with the particular industrial setting.

-EMTs interested in a career as an industrial paramedic will need to go through paramedic training and certification.
-This includes 1,200+ hours of training in addition to EMT training, which can take one to two years to complete.
+EMTs interested in a career as industrial paramedics will need to go through paramedic training and certification.
+This includes 1,200+ hours of training on top of traditional EMT training, which can take up to two years to complete.

 Industrial Paramedic Might Be a Good Fit for You If…